AAF Preview: 10 College Football Stars in the Alliance of American Football

 San Diego Fleet: QB Josh Johnson (San Diego)

-The No. 1 pick in the AAF Draft, Johnson starred for FCS San Diego.
+The No. 1 pick in the AAF draft, Johnson starred for FCS San Diego.

 Johnson came in third in Walter Payton Award voting his senior year, when he passed for 2,988 yards, 43 touchdowns and only one interception.